-Pressure Cooker Instant Pot Bone broth is in its nutritional glory at the present.
-It is easy to make and full of minerals that support the immune system and contains over 19 easy-to-absorb, essential and non-essential amino acids such as glutamine, glycine and proline that provide the building blocks for protein which fuel every cell in our body.
+Pressure Cooker Instant Pot bone broth is in its nutritional glory at the present.
+Bone broth is full of health benefits and easy to make.
+Bone broth contains minerals that support the immune system and contains over 19 easy-to-absorb, essential and non-essential amino acids such as glutamine, glycine and proline that provide the building blocks for protein which fuel every cell in our body.
 Bone broth also contains collagen which has so many healing properties and anti-aging properties it’s hard to just pick a few.
 Collagen improves skin elasticity, skin moisture, reduces cellulite and stretch marks.

 Collagen also reduces bone degeneration and joint pains by providing a gel-like structure that covers and holds our bones together, allowing us to move without pain.
 I love this recipe because it is easy and allows you to use any leftover veggies that may be a bit past their prime.
 I also love adding turmeric root and ginger to the broth if on hand.

 cheese cloth or high quality paper towel

 - 1-2 lbs organic bones such as chicken, turkey, beef, bison, lamb etc will work.
 Ask your local butcher or grocer if you don’t have bones but I love using rotisserie chicken bones and steak bones after we prepare a dinner.

 - 2 cups of organic vegetables that you have on hand such as celery stalks, carrot, onions, garlic, broccoli stems etc. Organic is best!

 - 1 tsp ginger (fresh or ground) (for reducing nausea and fighting the common cold)

 - 1 tsp turmeric (for anti-inflammatory and antioxidant benefits)